 The Investment Manager does not typically select investments directly; instead, it selects and combines specialist Sub-Investment Managers to manage segments of the portfolios of the Sub-Funds.
-The Investment Manager believes that enhanced outcomes may be achieved from the assessment by its Sub-Investment Managers of ESG risks and opportunities in security selection and portfolio construction, acknowledging that the degree of relevance or materiality varies between asset classes.
+The Investment Manager believes that enhanced outcomes may be achieved from the assessment by its Sub-Investment Managers of ESG risks and opportunities in security or asset selection and portfolio construction, acknowledging that the degree of relevance or materiality varies between asset classes.
 Examples of ESG factors include:

-Environmental Social Governance Climate Change Water Waste and Pollution Biodiversity Healthcare Social inequality Health and safety Demographics/consumption Labour standards (including the supply chain) Modern slavery Human rights and community impacts Board structure, diversity and independence Remuneration that is aligned with performance Accounting and audit quality Anti-bribery and corruption
+Environmental Social Governance Climate Change Water Waste and Pollution Biodiversity Social inequality Health and safety Demographics/consumption Labour standards and modern slavery (including the supply chain) Human rights and community impacts Board diversity, composition, independence and effectiveness Executive remuneration Conduct, culture and ethics Shareholder rights